Harvest traditions in England

 Suppers and services

 Naturally, a celebration of the harvesting of food often involves special feasts or dishes.
-Bread often featured.
+Bread is often featured.
 A loaf might be baked into the shape of a wheatsheaf, and on Lammas Day, the first of August, bread baked with freshly picked corn was taken into the local church to be blessed.

 Harvest suppers, or sometimes churn suppers, named after the big jug of cream that might be offered, were traditionally hosted by the farmer.